awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 ## Getting started with a custom routing accelerator<a name="getting-started-custom-routing"></a>

-This section provides steps for creating a custom routing accelerator that routes traffic deterministically to Amazon EC2 instance destinations in virutal private cloud \(VPC\) subnet endpoints\.
+This section provides steps for creating a custom routing accelerator that routes traffic deterministically to Amazon EC2 instance destinations in virtual private cloud \(VPC\) subnet endpoints\.

 **Tasks**
 + [ Before you begin](#getting-started-before-you-begin-custom)